subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >>     settingunder Specify strand information above.
 As, if Forward (FR) is selected, StringTie will
 >>     assume thereads are from a --fr library, while if Reverse (RF) is selected, StringTie will
 >>     assume the reads are from a --rf library, otherwise it is assumed that the reads are from an
->>     unstranded library (The widely-used, although now deprecated, TopHat had a similar --library-type
+>>     unstranded library (The widely-used, although now deprecated, TopHat had a similar --library
->>     option, where fr-firststrand corresponded to RF; fr-secondstrand corresponded to FR).
-If you don't
+>>     -type option, where fr-firststrand corresponded to RF; fr-secondstrand corresponded to FR).
->>     know whether your reads are from are a stranded library or not, you could use the tool RSeQC Infer
+>>     If you don't know whether your reads are from are a stranded library or not, you could use the
->>     Experiment to try to determine.
+>>     tool RSeQC Infer Experiment to try to determine.
 >>
 >>     As an option, a reference annotation file in GTF/GFF3 format can be provided to StringTie.
 In
 >>     this case,StringTie will prefer to use these "known" genes from the annotation file, and for